-Table of Content
+Table of Contents

-What happened to the mixed bath in onsen?
+What happened to mixed bathing in onsen?

 Is there still mixed bathing in Japan?

-Some Onsen that allow Mixed Bathing
+Some Onsen that Allow Mixed Bathing

 - Amagiso (Shizuoka);